 - 26.1.
-At OBA we do not allow mobile phones to be used on school premises. - 26.2.
+At Ormiston Bolingbroke Academy we do not allow the use of mobile phones on school premises. - 26.2.
 Allowing access to mobiles in the academy introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
-For that reason, all mobile phones must be kept in children's bags at all times during the academy day.
-Failure to comply will result in confiscation. - 26.3.
+For that reason, all mobile phones must be switched off and kept in children's bags at all times during the academy day.
+Failure to comply will result in confiscation of the mobile phone until 3pm.
+If a student has their mobile phone confiscated on 2 occasions within the same week the phone will be kept at reception until a parent collects it or Friday of the same week at 3pm.
+Parents will be contacted and informed of this by reception. - 26.3.
 In exceptional circumstances, and to support individual children, a child may be permitted by the principal to use their mobile phone during the school day as a reasonable adjustment. - 26.4.
 All children in the academy will be informed about the potential reasons for exceptional use as part of the behaviour induction process.